trans-travel/trans-travel/ca/mb.md

-# Canada - New Brunswick
+# Canada - Manitoba

-New Brunswick recognizes the gender of binary trans people.
+Manitoba recognizes the gender of binary trans people.
 I.E. trans women are considered women, trans men are men, and non-binary people are recognized for some purposes.
 The non-discrimination/anti-harassment laws are positive and there is non-discrimination protection for trans people.

+In late 2023, Manitoba has taken official stances to re-affirm their support for trans people.

 ## Non-discrimination Law

- * Trans people are specifically named in New Brunswick non-discrimination laws.
+ * Trans people are specifically named in Manitoba non-discrimination laws.

 ## Public Accommodations